danmilneusw/Extra/README.md

 **Optimisation Techniques:**
 - Texture Compression
 - 2D Camera Culling
+- Mentions Mipmaps and texture streaming Mipmaps
-- Hints of ideas for Object Pooling and GPU Instancing.
+- Hints of previously heard ideas for Object Pooling and GPU Instancing

 **Measurement tools:**
 - Memory Profiler (also used in Week 3)